-- 8.1 It is essential that all information about pupils with health needs is kept up-todate. - 8.2 To protect confidentiality, all information-sharing techniques additional information other than that disclosed on school admission sharing of information with staff and other professionals will be discussed and agreed as appropriate. - 8.3 All teachers, TAs, supply and support staff will be provided with access to relevant information, including high-risk health needs, first aiders and emergency procedures, via the agreed Academy procedures. - 8.4 Parents will be made aware of their own rights and responsibilities regarding confidentiality and information sharing.
-To help achieve this, the school will: - Ensure this policy and other relevant policies are easily available and accessible. - As appropriate, ask parents to sign necessary consent form which clearly details the organisations and individuals that their child's health information will be shared with and which methods of sharing will be used. - Consider how friendship groups and peers may be able to assist pupils with health needs. - 8.5 When a pupil is discharged from hospital or is returning from other education provision, the school will ensure the appropriate information is received to allow for a smooth return to the school.
+- 8.1 It is essential that all information about pupils with health needs is kept up-to-date. - 8.2 To protect confidentiality, all information-sharing techniques, e.g. staff noticeboards, will be agreed with the pupil and their parent in advance of being used. - 8.3 All teachers, TAs, supply and support staff will be provided with access to relevant information, including high-risk health needs, first aiders and emergency procedures, via the agreed Academy procedures. - 8.4 Parents will be made aware of their own rights and responsibilities regarding confidentiality and information sharing.
+To help achieve this, the school will: - Ensure this policy and other relevant policies are easily available and accessible. - Provide the pupil and their parents with a copy of the policy on information sharing. - Ask parents to sign a consent form which clearly details the organisations and individuals that their child's health information will be shared with and which methods of sharing will be used. - Consider how friendship groups and peers may be able to assist pupils with health needs. - 8.5 When a pupil is discharged from hospital or is returning from other education provision, the school will ensure the appropriate information is received to allow for a smooth return to the school.
 The named member of staff will liaise with the hospital or other tuition service as appropriate.